 By typing upgrade: execute {module_name}, you will upgrade a module.
-It is important to take into account that, if there is an error during the process, you will be able to restart the process from the latest executed step successfully instead of executing the whole process again.
+It is important to take into account that, if there is an error during the process, you will be able to restart the process from the latest successfully executed step instead of executing the whole process again as long as any errors did not corrupt the data.
 You could check the status of your upgrade by executing upgrade:list {module_name}.

 By typing 'upgrade: check at the Gogo shell, it will show you the modules that have not reached the final version.
-Thus you will have a way to identify the modules whose upgrades have failed at the end of the process.
+Thus, you will have a way to identify the modules whose upgrades have failed at the end of the process.

-To understand how this command works, please consider this example: Picture that the upgrade for module com.liferay.dynamic.data.mapping.service fails in the step 1.0.0-step-2.
-If you execute the command upgrade: check at this moment you will get:
+To understand how this command works, consider this example: Picture that the upgrade for module com.liferay.dynamic.data.mapping.service fails in the step 1.0.0-step-2.
+If you execute the command upgrade:check at this moment you will get: